physical-computation/sunflower-embedded-system-emulator/sim/README-riscv.md

 # RISC-V floating-point support for Sunflower
-Name: Ryan Jay Leong Voo
+Author: Ryan Jay Leong Voo (based on original RISC-V implementation from Zhengyang Gu)

-College: Downing

-CRSid: rjlv2

 ## To build and run
 In sunflower-toolchain, make sure to set OSTYPE and MACHTYPE appropriately.
 TARGET should be set to **riscv** and TARGET-ARCH	should be set to **riscv32-elf**.
 Make sure ADDITIONAL_ARCH_FLAGS is uncommented and set to **--with-arch=rv32ifd**.
 Continue following the instructions in README.md at the root of the repository.